microsoft/CodeBERT/README.md

 | Transformer |   11.18   |   11.59    |   16.38   |   15.81   |   16.26   |   22.12   |   15.56   |
 | RoBERTa     |   11.17   |   11.90    |   17.72   |   18.14   |   16.47   |   24.02   |   16.57   |
 | CodeBERT    | **12.16** | **14.90**  | **18.07** | **19.06** | **17.65** | **25.16** | **17.83** |

+## Contact
+Feel free to contact Daya Guo (guody5@mail2.sysu.edu.cn) and Duyu Tang (dutang@microsoft.com) if you have any further questions.